Craig Hilton

 Craig James Hilton (born 1961) is a New Zealand artist and scientist known for his collaborations with Billy Apple.

 Career

 Hilton was born in Christchurch, and has a MSc (1988) and a PhD (1995) in genetics and biochemistry from the University of Otago.
 The title of his PhD thesis was "Structure/function and signalling studies of the erythropoietin receptor".
 Hilton held a research fellowship with the Malaghan Institute of Medical Research, and worked as a paediatric oncologist and immunologist at Harvard Medical School and the University of Massachusetts Medical School in the USA.
 He returned to New Zealand in 2003 and obtained a Master of Fine Arts from the Elam School of Fine Arts at the University of Auckland.
-Currently he is National Academic Director at The Mind Lab in Auckland.
+Currently he is Academic Advisor at academyEX in Auckland.

 Art

 Hilton's artworks seek to combine artistic and scientific value through art–science collaborations.
 "I’d like art to do something that science hasn’t done, or maybe doesn’t have the nerve to do,” he has said.
 “Art needs to close the abyss between itself and science in order to regain its relevance."

 In 2009, Hilton organised the show Photography Sell-Out at the Gus Fisher Gallery in Auckland, as part of the Auckland Festival of Photography, in which he persuaded 18 photographers including lauded artists like Ans Westra to sell 15 photographic prints for $15 each.

 In 2016 he organised a debate at the International Science Festival in Dunedin where teams from the sciences and humanities argued the topic "You are your DNA?".